elderlowell/vue-starter/README.md

 # vue-starter
-This repo is a starter project for Vue.js, including vue-router and vuex for state management.
-BootstrapVue is included for styling.
-See [BootstrapVue](https://bootstrap-vue.js.org/docs) for details.
+This repo is a starter project for Vue.js, including vue-router and vuex for state management.\nBootstrapVue is included for styling.
+See [BootstrapVue](https://bootstrap-vue.js.org/docs) for details.\nThe UI has a navigation bar already pre-built with menu links to the current routes.

 ## Project setup
 ```